 Any number of football books could have been included in this list.
-The Miracle of Castel di Sangro by Joe McGinniss, Alex Bellos’s Futebol: The Brazilian Way of Life and Full Time by Tony Cascarino and Paul Kimmage are all fantastic, while David Goldblatt’s The Ball is Round and Provided You Don’t Kiss Me: 20 Years With Brian Clough by Duncan Hamilton, a previous winner of the William Hill prize, are both essential reading.
+The Miracle of Castel di Sangro by Joe McGinniss, Alex Bellos’s Futebol: The Brazilian Way of Life and Full Time by Tony Cascarino and Paul Kimmage are all fantastic, while David Goldblatt’s The Ball is Round and Provided You Don’t Kiss Me: 20 Years With Brian Clough by Duncan Hamilton, a previous winner of the William Hill Sports Book of the Year prize, are both essential reading.
 But it’s another winner of the prize that is the first name on the team sheet and quite possibly the best sports book ever written.
 German football journalist Ronald Reng’s account of the life and death of his friend Robert Enke, a talented but desperately troubled international goalkeeper, is superbly crafted and, ultimately, utterly devastating.

 Basil D’Oliveira: Cricket and Conspiracy: the Untold Story, by Peter Oborne (2004)

-Just beating Simon Hughes’s WHSBOTY-winner A Lot of Hard Yakka as the cricketing selection for this list is another of the prize’s past winners.
+Just beating Simon Hughes’s WHSBOTY-winner A Lot of Hard Yakka as the cricketing selection for this list is another of the William Hill prize’s past winners.
 Oborne tells the incredible story of Basil D’Oliveira, the mixed race South African who represented England in the late 60s and, as a result, became the central figure in an international incident that dealt a huge blow to the Apartheid regime.
 Oborne’s book endures as a meticulous tribute to a truly great man.

 This Bloody Mary is the Last Thing I Own, by Jonathan Rendall (1998)